 Data with DFDL descriptors.

 Textual XML data is the most successful data interchange standard to date.
 All such data are by definition new, by which we mean created in the XML era.
 Because of the large overhead that XML tagging imposes, there is often a need to compress and decompress XML data.
 However, there is a high-cost for compression and decompression that is unacceptable to some applications.
 Standardized binary data are also relatively new, and is suitable for larger data because of the reduced costs of encoding and more compact size.
 Examples of standard binary formats are data described by modern versions of ASN.1, or the use of XDR.
 These techniques lack the self-describing nature of XML-data.
 Scientific formats, such as NetCDF and HDF are used by some communities to provide self-describing binary data.
-In the future, there may be standardized binary-encoded XML data as there is a W3C working group that has been formed on this subject.
+There are also standardized binary-encoded XML data formats such as EXI..

 It is an important observation that both XML format and standardized binary formats are prescriptive in that they specify or prescribe a representation of the data.
 To use them your applications must be written to conform to their encodings and mechanisms of expression.